BitcoinDesign/Guide/guide/onboarding/introduction.md

 Onboarding, for this guide, refers to anything that helps users set up the product or learn its interface (such as dedicated flows and UI elements).
 But onboarding isn’t just for first-time users.
 Experienced users also need to be onboarded, especially when new features are added.

-Remember: onboarding should not be a crutch for bad design.
-Avoid over indexing on trying to explain too much within onboarding, and then shooting users into a poorly designed app.
-Rather, think about onboarding flows as a smooth on-ramp into a great app experience.
+Remember: Onboarding should not be a crutch for bad design.
+Avoid trying to explain too much and then shooting users into a poorly designed app.
+Rather, think about onboarding flows as a smooth on-ramp into a great user experience.

 ---